arras-energy/gridlabd-old/docs/Module/Powerflow/Solver configuration.md

     import <module>
 ~~~

-Load `module`.
+Loads `module`.
 If loading a Python module, use the syntax `import python:filename`.

 ## on_dump
 ~~~